-As part of our track record of successfully integrating acquisitions, we pride ourselves on bringing together new teams under one culture, which is based on the ideal that "everything is possible."
+As part of our track record of successfully integrating acquisitions, we pride ourselves on bringing together new teams under one culture.
+Each day, we strive to be as innovative, committed, collaborative and authentic as possible.

-Our management team encourages employees to share their feedback, ideas and thoughts by promoting a transparent organizational culture and an open door policy.
+Our management team encourages employees to share their feedback, ideas, and thoughts by promoting a transparent organizational culture and an open-door policy.
 We also introduced internal surveys to garner employee feedback and satisfaction and to receive suggestions.

-We communicate and build relationships with external stakeholders via our marketing efforts, including social media, events, public relations, direct marketing and online advertising among other initiatives.
-We have a
+We communicate and build relationships with external stakeholders via our marketing efforts, including digital and social media, events, public relations, direct marketing and online advertising among other initiatives.
+We have "People & Culture" programs, which provide employees with volunteer opportunities in many of our local communities, particularly focused on education and serving underprivileged communities.
+We as a company also regularly donate to volunteer associations.

-"People & Culture" program, which provides employees with volunteer opportunities in the community, particularly focused on education, such as tutoring at risk youth and collaborating with schools serving underprivileged communities.
-We as a company also regularly donate to voluntary associations.
+Our employees tend to be long-tenured across our entities, with an average tenure of the leadership team being approximately five years, and more than four years across all employees.

-Our employees tend to be long tenured for our industry, with an average tenure of the leadership team of approximately four years and more than three years across all employees.
-We believe we attract talented employees to our company and sophisticated customers to our platform in large part because of our vision and unwavering commitment to using cutting-edge technologies to create products that help advance the advertising industry.
+We believe we attract talented employees to our company, and sophisticated customers to our platform, in large part because of our vision and unwavering commitment to using cutting-edge technologies to create products that help advance the digital advertising industry.

-As of December 31, 2020, we had 564 employees globally.
+As of December 31, 2023, we had 895 employees globally.